Application Process and Deadlines

 Students must apply for admission via the Pharmacy College Application Service (PharmCAS) at www.PharmCAS.org.
 Please refer to the PharmCAS application instructions for specific details about completing the PharmCAS application, required documents, and processing time.
 PharmCAS applications are typically available beginning in June of the academic year preceding the year in which the applicant plans to matriculate.
 Due to the large number of applications and the limited number of seats available, students are strongly encouraged to complete their PharmCAS application early in the cycle.
 CCP will consider completed applications on a first-come, first-served basis until all seats are filled.

 - Pharmacy College Admissions Test (PCAT):

 Applicants must arrange for scores from the Pharmacy College Admissions Test (PCAT) to be sent directly to PharmCAS using PCAT code 104.
-Only test scores received directly from PharmCAS and scores earned from the test offered in 2011 or more recently will be accepted.
+Only test scores received directly from PharmCAS and scores earned from the test offered in 2012 or more recently will be accepted.
 This exam is offered by Harcourt Assessment, Inc., (also known as Pearson), 800-622-3231; www.pcatweb.info.
 The exam is typically offered four times per year.
-However, please note to meet the application deadline dates, 1st time PCAT test takers should take the exam prior to January 2016.
+However, please note to meet the application deadline dates, 1st time PCAT test takers should take the exam no later than January 2017.
 Please check with Harcourt Assessment, Inc. for the exam dates.

 - Letters of Recommendation: